Tuesday, October 28, 2025

 There was a chorus of yahs.

 "Okay, moving on, A is the register that is primarily used for recording arithmetic and logic results.
 It's called the accumulator because results tend to accumulate there.
 But for 16-bit arithmetic, especially address arithmetic, the H:L pair can often be used.
 B:C and D:E can hold addresses for moving data around, and H:L can also hold addresses -- point to operands for more general purposes than just moving data.
-None of which probably makes sense yet, but it will when we look at the instruction sets.
+None of which probably makes sense yet, but it will when we look at the instruction set.

 "One particular 8-bit register doesn't have a name because it can't really be directly accessed.
 It can't be used as a general purpose register because it records the condition, or status, codes -- information about the most recent operations, such as whether a carry or borrow has occurred in arithmetic; whether the current result is zero or not; whether it has the most significant bit, the sign bit in two's complement, set or not; and whether the current operation resulted in even or odd parity.
 We'll get to which operations set what, when, and what it all means later.